-When properly seasoned you’ll have no sticking issues.
-Indeed, before using your new canelés copper molds, you need to season them: coat the inside of each one with butter, bake on a tray for one hour at 390°F (200°C) with the open end facing up.
+When properly seasoned you’ll have no sticking issues (in French we call it “le culottage”).
+Indeed, before using your new canelés copper molds, you need to season them: coat the inside of each one with a mix of butter and (edible) beeswax, bake on a tray for one hour at 390°F (200°C) with the open end facing up.
 Avoid cleaning the molds with any harsh abrasive or anything metal.
 After using them, just simply wipe your copper molds down with paper towels to ensure any burned-on crust is removed.

 In my opinion, canelés are the best the day they are baked.
 Although, some prefer them best a day old when the exterior has softened just a bit.
 You can keep them in the fridge for up to five days or in the freezer for up to two weeks.

 The Authentic Canelé Bordelais Recipe